-The Banking and Securities Industry Committee (BASIC) was established in 1970 with the goal of standardizing, automating and streamlining the processing of stock certificates.
+The Banking and Securities Industry Committee (BASIC) was established in 1970 with the goal of standardizing, automating, and streamlining the processing of stock certificates.
 It was tasked with ensuring uniformity in the rules and regulations for the processing of both stocks and options.
-BASIC attempted to reduce the physical exchanges of stock certificates when transferring ownership to new owners by bringing on board an automated procedure to accelerate the process.
+The BASIC attempted to reduce the physical exchanges of stock certificates when transferring ownership to new owners by bringing on board an automated procedure to accelerate the process.

 The main push behind the plan to standardize and automate the stock certificate and options process was the paperwork crisis that occurred during the bull market of the late 1960s.
 Many small-time investors entered the stock market, which led to increased trading volumes that touched new highs.
-Since the trading involved physical exchange of certificates, there were significant amounts of paperwork involved in completing the transfer of ownership to the buyers.
-At one point during the crisis, more than eight million shares traded every day, and the traders needed an alternative that would make the process quick and efficient.
+Since the trading involved the physical exchange of certificates, there were significant amounts of paperwork involved in completing the transfer of ownership to the buyers.
+At one point during the crisis, more than eight million shares traded every day, and the traders needed an alternative that would make the process quicker and more efficient.

 Depository Trust Company (DTC)

 Established in 1973, the Depository Trust Company is located in New York City.
 Today, the DTC handles millions of securities every year, making it one of the largest depositories in the world.
-Before the formation of the DTC, the New York Stock Exchange experienced increased trading volumes that sometimes went up in excess of eight million shares daily.

 Depository Trust and Clearing Company (DTCC)